IDoCodingStuffs/python-doodles/freeform-log.md

 ### 3 PM
 Let's start with disabling flip, rotation etc. augmentations and then enabling patient-level data loading.
 Then, I can figure how to set up the model for that.
+Or before all that, let's try expanding the output features first.
+While doing that, I discovered a bug with the label generation.
+Wonder if fixing it will help.